 How Frugal People Buy Cars

 In one particular comment, the need (or lack of) for a new(er) car was brought up.

-First of all, I think it’s important to clear up that I was simply attempting to say that you don’t need a new-to-you car to be happy, and furthermore, none of us deserve anything – and that includes a car – and that erasing that kind of mentality from our minds will go a long way in helping us be happy, and I stand by that assessment.
+First of all, I think it’s essential to clear up that I was attempting to say that you don’t need a new-to-you car to be happy, and none of us deserve anything – and that includes a vehicle – and that erasing that kind of mentality from our minds will go a long way in helping us be happy, and I stand by that assessment.

-That doesn’t mean there’s never a time to trade up cars though!
+That doesn’t mean there’s never a time to trade up cars, though!
 The catch is that a frugal person doesn’t just up and buy a car because they feel like it.
-It’s a decision that they think through, plan out, and research – a process that all big decisions need to go through!
+It’s a decision that they think through, plan out, and research – a process that all significant decisions need to go through!

+How Frugal People Buy Cars